eove/talk-to-analyzer/README.md

 **✋ Read this first!**

+Just run: `talkToAnalyzer com -p /dev/tty.usbserial-FTZ8FGPX -d`

-- To display debug, prepend your command with `DEBUG=*,-serialport:*` (see: [debug](https://github.com/visionmedia/debug) documentation for more debug filtering explanations)
+- To display debug messages, use the `-d` option
-- You will need to pass a portName with the `--portName` option in the following examples.
+- You will need to pass a port name with the `-p` option.

-**Display all decoded frames**

-`DEBUG=*,-serialport:* talkToAnalyzer com -p /dev/tty.usbserial-FTZ8FGPX`

 ## Shell